wamp-proto/wamp-ai/README.md

-# The Web Application Messaging Protocol: AI Support
+# The Web Application Messaging Protocol: AI Support Module

 Multi-repository workspace setup for AI assistants/agents specific configuration.
+This is intended to be added to WAMP target repositories as a Git submodule.

 *Single Source of Truth*
 - ✅ All AI config centralized in `wamp-ai` repo